jeremieshaker-coco/obsidian/reference/Unit Testing NestJS Services.md

 All external dependencies of a service must be mocked using the `Test.createTestingModule`.

 - **Incomplete Mocks**: A frequent source of errors is an incomplete mock.
 Ensure that all methods on a mocked service that are called by the service-under-test have mock implementations (e.g., using `jest.fn()`).
-- **Prisma Enums**: Prisma enums are not automatically available in the Jest test environment and must be mocked.
-This can be done at the top of a `.spec.ts` file:
+- **Prisma Enums**: Prisma enums are not automatically available in the Jest test environment if the client hasn't been generated correctly.
+While manual mocking is possible, it is brittle.
+The preferred approach is to ensure the client is generated via `yarn workspace <service> run prisma:generate`.
+See [[Prisma Client Generation in Monorepo]].

+  If manual mocking is absolutely required (e.g. for speed in isolated tests), it can be done like this:
   ```typescript
   jest.mock('@prisma/client', () => {
     const originalModule = jest.requireActual('@prisma/client');